nocomplexity/FreeAndOpenMachineLearning/index.rst

 .. warning::

-   This document is in beta-stage!!
+   This document is a living document!
    Collaboration is fun, so :ref:`Help Us <Help>` by contributing !
-   There are some chapters currently written and editing work (typos,spelling) is yet to be done!
    Some more background information of the project can be found in `the readme on github.com <https://github.com/nocomplexity/FreeAndOpenMachineLearning>`_.
    And do not forget to join the `ROI movement! <https://www.bm-support.org/projects/>`_